About Memory Leaks

 Note

-webman allows the use of data with long life cycles, but it needs to be ensured that the data within the data is finite and the number of elements will not infinitely expand.
+Webman allows the use of long lifespan data, but it is necessary to ensure that the data within has a limit on the number of elements and will not expand infinitely.

 class Foo